Perspective | When the answer to ‘Who’s pitching?’ is ‘Everybody,’ baseball loses something special

 But something is lost when the answer to “Who’s pitching?” is “Everybody!”

-So here we have this postseason, in which there have now been 64 games.
+So here we have this postseason, in which there have now been 32 games, meaning 64 starting pitchers.
 Thirty-eight times, the starter didn’t complete five innings — sometimes by design, sometimes by circumstance, sometimes by performance.
 Thirty times, the starter didn’t complete four innings.
 Twenty-one times — almost a third — the starter didn’t get the measly nine outs it takes to complete three innings.

 That puts an inordinate amount of pressure on managers and bullpens.
 It alters the flow of a series, because sometimes the flood of relievers includes a normal starter — whether it works or not.
+It’s why Baker came out of Tuesday’s game saying, “Our bullpen did an excellent job tonight,” because his five relievers gave up one run.
+It’s why Snitker came out particularly praising lefty A.J.
+Minter, who got eight outs in relief of Morton.

+“We went to him earlier than we normally would,” Snitker said.
+“But as I said, you do things differently here — in this arena.”

-There are examples all over the place.
+That’s true, and there are examples all over the place.
 Boston Manager Alex Cora used his best starter, Nathan Eovaldi, in the ninth inning of a tie game of the ALCS; Eovaldi gave up four runs, and the Red Sox lost.
 Three days later, Eovaldi lasted only one out into the fifth before Cora yanked him.
 Dodgers Manager Dave Roberts used lefty Julio Urías in the eighth inning of a one-run Game 2 of the NLCS; Urias coughed up the lead.
 Three days later, Urias gave up five runs in five innings.

-Somebody such as Astros Manager Dusty Baker — who played in his first major league game 53 years ago and managed his first major league game 28 years ago — must have an opinion on this.
+Baker — who played in his first major league game 53 years ago and managed his first major league game 28 years ago — must have an opinion on this.

-“I think the circumstances have changed more than I’ve changed,” Baker said.
+“I think the circumstances have changed more than I’ve changed,” he said.
 “The use of pitchers and the short hook and the more importance of the bullpen now than it was 20 years ago …”

 Baker has a perfect example from his long, accomplished, colorful past: Game 6 of the 2002 World Series.
 In a game that could have clinched a championship, his San Francisco Giants held a 5-0 lead over the Anaheim Angels.
 Right-hander Russ Ortiz was cruising, having allowed just two hits and two walks, surviving a sixth inning in which he faced the top three hitters in Anaheim’s lineup for a third time — before such a phenomenon had been analyzed.

-In the seventh, Ortiz got a groundout, then he allowed back-to-back singles to Troy Glaus and Brad Fullmer.
+In the seventh, Ortiz got a groundout, then allowed back-to-back singles to Troy Glaus and Brad Fullmer.
 Here came Baker, first to get the ball from Ortiz — and then hand him the ball back as a keepsake.

 “I was blasted for taking Russ Ortiz out [19] years ago,” Baker said.
 “But nowadays, I’d have been blasted for not taking him out.”

 He’s right, though it’s worth pointing out the most egregious example of Preemptive Starter Removal Theater came in the final game of the 2020 season, the Dodgers’ victory over Tampa Bay in Game 6 of the World Series.
 Rays starter Blake Snell gave up two hits.
 He struck out nine.
-But he faced 18 hitters — exactly twice through the lineup — so here came Rays Manager Kevin Cash.
+But he faced 18 hitters — exactly twice through the lineup — so here came Manager Kevin Cash.
 It didn’t work.
 Reliever Nick Anderson gave up the double and wild pitch that flipped the game — and clinched the series for Los Angeles.

-It’s worth noting that on that night a year ago, the Dodgers used an opener — Tony Gonsolin.
+Funny thing, though: On that night a year ago, the Dodgers used an opener — Tony Gonsolin.
 Of the seven pitchers they used in that game, the man who recorded the most outs — seven — was Urías, who closed.

 That is where we are: Sometimes the strategy to win on a given night doesn’t match up with the best way to build up a matchup.
 Game 2 on Wednesday night pits José Urquidy for Houston against Max Fried for Atlanta.
 Who knows what that means — or how long they’ll last?